cancer employment rights

 What reasonable adjustments am I entitled to?

 Employers need only make adjustments if they’re “reasonable”.
-There are a number of factors that can influence what a tribunal may find to be reasonable, and this will be case specific.
+There are several factors that can influence what a tribunal may find to be reasonable, and this will be case specific.

-Whether or not an adjustment is reasonable may depend on:
+Whether an adjustment is reasonable may depend on:

 • How do-able the changes are for your employer